 Squeeze a few drops of CBD oil into half a cup of warm milk (don’t let it boil) and mix it together using a milk frother.
 Pour the milk over your brewed espresso, and that’s it.

-For the best CBD latte, you’ll need the best CBD oil, so have a look at our high strength, high quality and multi-cannabinoid CBD oils.
+For the best CBD latte, you’ll need the best CBD, so have a look at our high strength, high quality and multi-cannabinoid CBD E Liquids.